The short answer

 - Chronic pain in many cats (sometimes lifelong)

-- Behavioral changes — biting (the only defense left), litter avoidance (litter hurts on amputated paws)
+- Behavioural changes such as biting (the only defence left) and litter avoidance (litter hurts on amputated paws)

 - Permanent gait changes affecting joints and muscle development

 Some cat owners ask about “Soft Paws” or claw caps as an alternative.
-They work but need replacement every 4-6 weeks.
+They work but need replacement every 4 to 6 weeks.
 Most cats tolerate them with patience.
 Available at most Calgary pet stores.
-Behavioral redirection (this article) works for almost every cat without needing caps.
+Behavioural redirection (this article) works for almost every cat without needing caps.

 What if nothing works?